bluenimble/serverless/README.md

     curl -H "Authorization: Token TheToken" -H "Content-Type: application/json" -X POST -d '{"name":"SpiralOrbit","scope":"SolarSystem"}' http://server-ip:8080/playground/uber/cars
     ````

 * Using the default CLI api template, services already storing and reading data from the default database feature added to the current space.
+Visit the documentation to change it or add a new one database.

 * Access the uber api sources, make some changes to the code, run "push api uber" to try it again.
 The api sources are located under the CLI workspace, type in:
     ````sql